sorbet/sorbet.run/docs/talks/QCon2024/index.md

 > In theory, there is no difference between theory and practice.
 In practice, there is.

---- Walter J. Savitch, relaying an overheard quote at a computer science conference
+--- Walter J. Savitch, relaying a quote overheard at a computer science conference

 \